 U.S. News ranks University of Houston 190th on its list of national universities.
 But when Forbes editors picked their featured star of “‘30 under 30’ in Media,” they chose a recent University of Houston graduate, Matt Mullenweg, as the headliner.
 And here's an awkward wrinkle, at least for an article about colleges Forbes editors don't mention: They did indeed mention Matt's University of Houston pedigree.

-But rules are rules: The University of Houston is the least selective college represented in Forbes' "Media" cluster, so the University of Houston wins the "Media" slot in the Recap's "15 over 50%."
-And consider this: Matt was a University of Houston freshman when he launched the open source blogging platform, WordPress.
-Today, WordPress is used by one out of every five websites (including Forbes and 60second Recap).
-So if you're going to write about Mullenweg, you're going to write about the University of Houston.
-Bottom line: Houston merits a Forbes mention because of its role in Matt's great American success story.
+Yes, rules are rules: The University of Houston is the least selective college represented in Forbes' "Media" cluster, so the University of Houston wins the "Media" slot in the Recap's "15 over 50%."
+But Houston, we conclude, merits a Forbes mention only because of its role in Matt's great American success story.
 The rest of the Recap's "15 over 50%" aren't so lucky.

 FORBES 30 UNDER 30 CATEGORY - SCIENCE & HEALTHCARE